magenizr/Magenizr_ResetUiBookmarks/README.md

 Simply hit the button `Reset UI Bookmarks` to clear the bookmarks and wait for the confirmation `Your UI bookmarks were cleared successfully`.
 After that all filters and grid settings are set back to default.
 More details are available in the attached user guide.

 ## Support
 If you experience any issues, don't hesitate to open an issue on [Github](https://github.com/magenizr/Magenizr_Debugger/issues).
-For a custom build, don't hesitate to contact us via [https://account.magenizr.com](https://account.magenizr.com).

 ## Purchase
 This module is available for free on [GitHub](https://github.com/magenizr).
-If you purchase this module on [https://account.magenizr.com](https://account.magenizr.com) offer support and regular updates.

 ## Contact
 Follow us on [GitHub](https://github.com/magenizr), [Twitter](https://twitter.com/magenizr) and [Facebook](https://www.facebook.com/magenizr).